Financial Aid FAQs

 You have two weeks from the date you receive your award notification to respond to the award.
 If you are a Health Professions or Graduate student starting school in May, you will need to accept your award as soon as possible to ensure your funds are processed in a timely manner.

-In order to access the Student Self Service Center, you must first make sure that the browser you are using is compatible with our system.
-Browser recommendations are found on the Student Self Service Center sign in page.
-Once verified that you are using the correct browser, log in to the Student Self Service.
-Under the Menu, click on Self Service.
-Then click on Student Center.
+Log in to the Student Self Service Center.
+Under the Menu, click on Student Center.
 Once you are on the Student Center page, click on View Financial Aid.
 Click on the current Aid Year.

 I am trying to figure out how much financial aid funds I need to accept.
 Where can I find a breakdown of the cost of attendance?

-When you log in to your award, click on View Financial Aid.
+On the Student Center page, click on View Financial Aid.
 Click on current Aid Year.
 Click on Financial Aid Summary.
-Click on the dollar value highlighted in blue (it’s a hyperlink).
+Click on the Estimated Financial Aid Budget value highlighted in blue (it’s a hyperlink).
 This will give you a breakdown of the budget.

 To add your bank account information for direct deposit, please go to the Student Self Service Center and click on the Account Inquiry link under the Finances section, then the Account Services tab.
-If you encounter any problems with adding your bank information, or if you have any questions, please contact the Student Accounting Office at 214-648-2417 or 214-648-2776.
+If you encounter any problems with adding your bank information, or if you have any questions, please contact the Student Accounting Office at 214-648-8165.

 I just received my aid package and I wanted to know why wasn’t I offered any grant or scholarship funds this year, like I was given the previous years?